 Whether it’s best to take a lump sum or keep your pension depends on your personal circumstances.
 You’ll need to assess a number of factors, including those mentioned above and the following:

 These comparisons may be relatively easy if you’re already retired, but developing an accurate picture of your retirement income and expenses can be difficult if you’re still working.
 Beware of the temptation to use the lump sum to pay down credit card debt or handle other current expenses—and not just because of the large tax bill you’re likely to face.
-“Lump sum distributions come from a pool of money that is developed specifically for retirement,” says Beck.
+“Lump sum distributions come from a pool of money that is developed specifically for retirement,” explains Beck.
 “To access those funds for another reason puts the quality of your retirement at risk.”

 - Longevity.
 Both your monthly benefits payment and the lump sum amount were calculated using actuarial calculations that take into account your current age, mortality tables, and interest rates set forth by the IRS.
 But these estimates don’t take into account your personal health history or the longevity of your parents, grandparents, or siblings.
 If you expect to have an above-average life span, you may want the predictability of regular payments.
-Having a payment stream that lasts throughout your lifetime can be comforting.
+Having a payment stream that is guaranteed to last throughout your lifetime can be comforting.
 However, if you expect to have a shorter-than-average life span because of personal reasons or your family medical history, the lump sum could be more beneficial.

 - Wealth transfer plans.
 After you’ve considered retirement income and expenses, and have planned an adequate cushion for inflation, longevity, and investment risk, it’s appropriate to take wealth transfer plans into consideration.
 With pension plans, you often don’t have the ability to transfer the benefit to children or grandchildren.
 If wealth transfer is an important factor, a lump sum may be a better option.